Xalalau/GMod-Lua-Error-API/README.md

 The code for gerror is VERY simple and open-source: https://github.com/Xalalau/gerror

-I'm avoiding to build a complex solution because I like my free time, but the possibilities are endless here.
+I'm avoiding building a complex solution because I like my free time, but the possibilities are endless here.

 Maybe the best way to deal with this data is setting up a service like Sentry (https://sentry.io/), but I'm not sure as I've never used it before.

 ## Why is this API being hotloaded instead of using the Steam Workshop?

-The Workshop is certainly a viable option, but I don't want to have to force players to subscribe for yet another addon just to make our lives easier.
+The Workshop is certainly a viable option, but I don't want to force players to subscribe to yet another addon just to make our lives easier.

 With hotloading:
-- No one needs to subscribe for a new addon
+- No one needs to subscribe to a new addon
 - Devs don't need to copy the code manually and end up generating version chaos and conflicts
 - API updates are still delivered automatically
 - Errors are still reported normally